DanielMulitauopele/altvia_card_shuffler/README.md

 To test this application locally, take the following steps:

 * Run `ruby test/card_shuffler_test.rb` to run the test suite
-* All 4 tests should pass, with one test skipped due to `sleep` code.
-If unskipped, that test should pass as well.
+* All 5 tests should pass, with 2 tests skipped due to `sleep` code.
+If unskipped, those tests pass as well.

 Common testing errors: